-I visit the Lichfield Record Office where early wills of residents in Derbyshire and other counties were proved.
-The Bishop's Transcripts of parish registers, also held there, may sometimes fill in gaps in the original records held in the County Archives.
+Many of Lichfield Record Office resources ( where early wills of residents in Derbyshire and other counties were proved) and the Bishop's Transcripts of parish registers, also held there, are now available to me online.
+Information from them sometimes fills in gaps in the original records held in the County Archives.

-I also undertake research in Nottingham Archives.
+I can also undertake original documents research in Nottingham Archives.
 I have reciprocal arrangements with fellow researchers in other counties to avoid expensive travel costs when ancestors stray over borders.